harrywang/harrywang.github.io/about.md

 I am very passionate about entrepreneurship and founded [Conferency](https://www.conferency.com/) in 2015 to provide SaaS solutions for academic conferences.

-In my spare time, I enjoy coding, sports, music, design, art, and woodworking :).
+In my spare time, I enjoy coding, sports, music, design, art, and woodworking.

 ## Projects